g105b/h4b/data/content/The Nymphalids.md

 ![Male and female side by side, the brighter coloured male on the right.](/asset/photo/Silver-washed%20Fritillary%20m%20and%20f.jpg)

 For some years now the large, magnificent, fast flying Silver-washed Fritillary has been expanding its range quite dramatically throughout the Lincolnshire woodlands.
-Its larval foodplant, dog violets, are in abundance here, in anticipation of the butterflies first showing in 2018, and they first showed in 2018.
+Its larval foodplant, dog violets, are in abundance here, and the actual butterflies first showed in 2018.
 As yet, it is just the occasional visitor but I firmly expect this woodland butterfly to join the ranks of resident breeding species here before long.
 Another sign that we have truly created a proper mini habitat.

 ![Underside Silver-washed Fritillary](/asset/photo/Silver-washed%20Fritillary%20und.jpg)